-In general, marketing strategies can vary from having a narrow, targeted approach where only a select group of pre-qualified buyers are contacted in order to minimize the chances of the sale from becoming known and to protect sensitive information to having a broad auction-style process with multiple rounds of bidding aimed at maximising the sale price.
+In general, marketing strategies can vary from having a narrow, targeted approach where only a select group of pre-qualified buyers are contacted in order to minimize the chances of the sale from becoming known and to protect sensitive information to having a broad auction-style process with multiple rounds of bidding aimed at maximizing the sale price.

 Once deal guidelines, valuation, exit strategy, initial Day 1 Vision / Blueprint, and non-negotiables have been reviewed, it’s important to engage with investment bankers (or similar – such as an M&A boutique) to identify the right marketing and sales approach.